How Can You Effectively Get Information From the Current Owner?

 In other circumstances, you can receive a lot of information from a past owner.
 For example, if the property is FSBO (For Sale by Owner), you should be able to sit down with the selling owner and map out the entire maintenance history of the property.
 The situations where you get no information or where you receive a lot of information are two extremes.
 The most common situation is when the seller discloses all the information they are required to disclose under State laws.
 If that is the case, what you will receive are the minimal required legal disclosures in a written format.
 Generally, if you are serious about buying, you may also want to arrange for a professional inspection.

 Ask the seller for all the information you consider relevant, especially if a renter currently occupies the property.
-You should not only ask for repair receipts, but also the tenant’s information, the specific lease terms, and information about the security deposit.
+You should ask for repair receipts and the tenant's information, the specific lease terms, and information about the security deposit.
 You can choose between making an informal request throughout the negotiation process, or making a formal request by making your offer to buy the property contingent on receiving certain information.

 Tellus TIP: